m00teck/beer-recipes-api/README.md

 ## Setting up the environment

-Set up the environment using the apt package manager:
+Set up the Linux environment using the apt package manager (I used Ubuntu):

 ```bash
 sudo apt-get update